-This does make getting around fairly difficult and conventional wisdom is to either join an organised Namibian safari or rent a car.
+This does make getting around fairly difficult and conventional wisdom is to either join an organised Namibian safari or rent a car and enjoy Namibia on a self drive holiday.
 However if you are willing to take your chances and have plenty of time available then it is possible to get around the country using a combination of public transport and hitchhiking.

 The most popular form of transport between towns is the Mini-Bus.
 This is typically a 15 seater vehicle.
 These do not run according to a timetable and will leave when they are full, if they do not full up today you may have to return tomorrow to try again.
 The good news is that they are a very cheap way to travel and you are likely to meet some interesting locals and pick up a few stories about the near accidents that occurred on your harrowing journey.
 As a rule of thumb these mini-busses link anywhere that is on a tarred road (having a tarred road running to your town means it is of some importance!)